magicmitra/MaryJaneLounge/README.md

 - [ ] Separate products by strains
 - [ ] Figure out product hierarchy/categories
 - [ ] Figure out product types
+- [ ] Implement menu component
+- [ ] Implement profile component
+- [ ] Extend footer navigation to include buttons for profile and menu

 Components:
 - Product: has image, item name, item price, order button.
 Must have the ability to add and delete items to the cart.
-- Global Cart: (Array vs Set) vs Redux: holds all the Products added on to it
 - Cart (rendered on button click): Renders the contents inside the Global Cart.
 Cart Items can be deleted with the press of a button.
 - Check

+Auxilliary Objects:
+- Global Cart: (Array vs Set) vs Redux: holds all the Products added on to it
+- Accumulated Total: so user can keep ordering.

 ```
 Product Render